Amanda Knox: Discovery of Meredith Kercher's body

 November 1 was a public holiday, and the Italians living in the building were away.
-It is believed that after watching a movie at a friend's house, Kercher returned home around 9 pm that evening and was alone in the building.
+It is believed that after watching a movie at a friend's house, Kercher returned home around 9 pm and was alone in the building.
 Just after midday on November 2, Knox called Kercher's English phone.
 But contrary to her normal practice, the call was not answered.
+Knox was the first person to return to the cottage the morning after the murder.
 Knox then called her roommate Filomena Romanelli, and in a mixture of Italian and English said she was worried something had happened to Kercher, because upon going to the Via della Pergola 7 apartment earlier that morning, Knox had noticed an open front door, bloodstains (including a footprint) in the bathroom, and Kercher's bedroom door locked.
 Knox and Sollecito then went to Via della Pergola 7, and upon getting no answer from Kercher, unsuccessfully tried to break in the bedroom door, leaving it noticeably damaged.
 At 12:47 p.m., Knox called her mother, who advised her to contact the police.

 Sollecito called the Carabinieri, the national gendarmerie of Italy, getting through at 12:51 p.m.
 He was recorded telling them there had been a break-in with nothing taken, and the emergency was that Kercher's door was locked, she was not answering calls to her phone, and there were bloodstains.
 Police telecommunications investigators arrived to inquire about an abandoned phone, which was in fact Kercher's Italian unit.
 Romanelli arrived and took over, explaining the situation to the police who were informed about Kercher's English phone, which had been handed in as a result of its ringing when Knox called it.
 On discovering Kercher's English phone had been found dumped, Romanelli demanded that the policemen force Kercher's bedroom door open, but they did not think the circumstances warranted damaging private property.
 The door was then kicked in by a friend of Romanelli, and Kercher's body was discovered on the floor.
 She had been stabbed and had died of blood loss from neck wounds.